itsmenirajpaudel/driverservice/README.md

 2. Run
    `docker-compose up`

-3.Once the project is up and running the
+3. Once the project is up and running the

 -   service will be accessible at http://localhost:8085